Skip to definition.

 Verb: loose loos

-"let loose mines"; "Loose terrible plagues upon humanity"
+"let loose mines"; "Loose terrible plagues upon humanity";

 - unleash, let loose

-4. Become loose or looser or less tight
+3. Become loose, looser or less tight

 - loosen, relax